Best Places for Shopping in Hanoi

 There is only one prominent product from the start till the end of Hang Dau Street which is shoes.
 Hang Dau Street is truly a “Shoes Heaven” for budget travelers.
-Finding an ideal shoes is easy, although the difficult thing here is your preferable size.
+Finding an ideal pair of shoe is easy, although the difficult thing here is your preferable size.
 All the shoes here are at low prices and bargain is still possible.
 Food stalls and other kinds of shops are available if you are interested.

 Shoes Literally Everywhere

 That concludes our article on where to go shopping in Hanoi.
 There are a lot of more good spots around Hanoi but this is your turn to go and check them out.
 For more useful tips and blogs about Hanoi travel please feel free to read our Hanoi Travel Guide.